yggdrasilradio/templeofrom/README.md

 BREAK quits the game and exits to RSDOS.

-Artifacting color comes up correctly on a Coco3 all time now.
+Artifacting color comes up correctly on a Coco3 without need of a reset.

+RGB on a Coco3 is now supported.

 Added two more types of monsters: